armchair-traveller/armchair-traveller/README.md

 A non-exhaustive list of what I do: landing pages, web apps, data visualization, APIs, component libraries, primitives, design systems, screenshot-driven design, copywriting, architecture, payments.

-I love front. back. design. marketing. business.
+I love front. back. design. marketing. product.
 Sure, I lean frontend, but in the end, all about solving problems.

 Above all, I love building that scratches an itch.